microsoft/accessibility-insights-windows/docs/FAQ.md

 Accessibility Insights for Windows is the project for Accessibility tools on Windows platform (Win7/Win8x/Win10).
 This is one of the tools from a suite of tools that help diagnose accessibility issues.

 #### Q. Why should I contribute to Accessibility Insights for Windows?
-By contributing you will help ensure that differently abled people have full access to applications.
+By contributing you will help ensure that people with disabilities have full access to applications.
 Make the world a better place!

 #### Q. How do I get started?
 Visit the [Readme](../README.md) and the [Overview](Overview.md) page.